netskopeoss/CSPM-GCP-AutoRemediation/README.md

 ![](.//media/GCP-autoremediation.a6f08a78-7dbe-4ad8-8fe4-182f022272e4.007.png)

 4. In the roles details section, enter the following details:<br />
    a.
 In the roles Title field, enter the title of the role.
 For example: CIS-1-0-0-1-4-ServiceAccountAdminPrivilegesRole-us-east1.
-Please refer “[Name Preferences for Use cases](#_ymmhl6snxvah)” table <br />
+Please refer [Name Preferences for Use cases](#Name-Preferences-for-Use-cases) table <br />
    b.
 Edit the role id on the base of the name.
 Ex: CIS10014ServiceAccountAdminPrivilegesRoleuseast1 <br />
    c.
 In the roles description field, enter a short description <br />
    d.
 Choose Alpha in the Role launch stage <br />